 correctly means paying attention to the dependencies between fields and

-avoid.
+impossible to avoid.

 A better approach exists.
 First of all, let’s try to combine the dirty flag and the field it protects into a single object: